 Kenya: Spring 2019 (2 weeks; dates to be announced August 2018)

 Monterey: May 20–31, 2019 (2 weeks)

-Current students, professionals, and career changers should apply by March 1 (priority) or April 20 (extended from April 1) for May/June programs and September 1 (priority) or October 31 for January programs.
-For more information, contact us at firstname.lastname@example.org.
+Current students, professionals, and career changers can apply on a rolling basis space permitting for our Monterey program in May and DC program in June or October 31 for January programs.
+For more information, contact us at email@example.com.

 The curriculum encourages learning in a highly interactive, participatory, and student-centered community, and includes two intensive modules: